-The proposed development with a 6.27m building height to its 22.5 degree pitched roof ridge is otherwise consistent with the objectives of the development standard.
+The proposed development with a 6.28m building height to its pitched roof ridge is otherwise consistent with the objectives of the development standard.
 The dwelling is single storey.
 Most of the dwelling is within the maximum height and its design is compatible to its heritage setting, including its roof pitch.
 The design of the dwelling will minimise visual impacts and protect adjoining development.